-ENG099A, Transition to Composition: Accelerated Learning Program (3 developmental credits) Formerly ENG063-ALP, Writing: Introduction to the Essay ENG099-A is the paired course to ENG101-ALP and is part of the Accelerated Learning would otherwise not permit them to enroll in ENG101, the opportunity to pass ENG101 by taking ENG099-A, Transition to Composition.
+ENG099A, Transition to Composition: Accelerated Learning Program (3 developmental credits) Formerly ENG063-ALP, Writing: Introduction to the Essay ENG099-A is the paired course to ENG101-ALP and is part of the Accelerated Learning Program (ALP) in English Composition.
+The ALP offers students whose placement scores would otherwise not permit them to enroll in ENG101, the opportunity to pass ENG101 by taking ENG099-A, Transition to Composition.
 ENG099 is not a separate course but offers students additional support in meeting ENG101 learning outcomes.
 Students in this course will meet with their ENG101 professor in a small group setting and receive more time on task, individualized instruction, and supplemental help with reading, writing, and grammar.
 Students who register for ENG099-A must also register for the paired section of ENG101-ALP.
 This course does not satisfy an English requirement or an elective in any degree program, nor do its credits count toward graduation.
 Available only to students who place into or are recommended for the Accelerated Learning Program, or students who earn a "C" or higher in ENG096.
 Students must also register for the paired ENG101-ALP during the same semester.